litlfred/ITI.VHL/input/pagecontent/volume-1.md

 #### XX.1.2.5 Request VHL Document

-This transactions is initiated by a VHL Receiver to request a single health document from a VHL Sharer.
-This transaction should be conducted in such a manner that the VHL Receiver and VHL Sharer can validate one another's participation in the same trust network.
-The VHL Receiver shall optionally be able to validate that the veracity of the health document received through this transaction under the Verify Document Signature option.
-The VHL Sharer shall optionally be able to record an audit event for the access of the folder by the VHL Receiver upon the transaction request under the Audit Event option.
+This transactions is initiated by a {{ linkvhlr }} to request a single health document from a {{ linkvhls }}.
+This transaction should be conducted in such a manner that the {{ linkvhlr }} and {{ linkvhls }} can validate one another's participation in the same trust network.
+The {{ linkvhlr }} shall optionally be able to validate that the veracity of the health document received through this transaction under the Verify Document Signature option.
+The {{ linkvhls }} shall optionally be able to record an audit event for the access of the folder by the {{ linkvhlr }} upon the transaction request under the Audit Event option.

 For more details see the detailed [transaction description](ITI-YY4.html)